I've experimented with a number of DIY scrubs and finally found one that works great!

 Honey and Oatmeal Scrub Benefits

 Exfoliating your skin is so very important.
 Not only does it help to remove the old dead skin cells, but it also promotes blood flow and circulation in the skin when you massage it in.
-Exfoliating also loosens those stubborn blackheads, making them easier to extract. and Using an exfoliating scrub two or three times a week is best.
-This will help cell renewal, prevent wrinkles as well as premature aging and is a great and easy way to get that deep pore clean feeling.
+Exfoliating also loosens those stubborn blackheads, making them easier to extract.
+Using an exfoliating scrub two or three times a week is best.
+This will help cell renewal, prevent wrinkles as well as premature aging, and is a great and easy way to get that deep pore clean feeling.

 For the past ten years, I have suffered greatly from acne breakouts.
 These breakouts would get so bad that it was almost humiliating to go to school or in public for the fear of being judged.
-Finally after spending countless amounts of money on facial cleansers and scrubs to control my acne I took matters into my own hands and started to experiment with DIY beauty products.
-After a couple of years, I finally created a scrub that I am proud to say has helped me keep my sensitive acne prone skin clean, clear, and healthy.
+Finally, after spending countless amounts of money on facial cleansers and scrubs to control my acne I took matters into my own hands and started to experiment with DIY beauty products.
+After a couple of years, I finally created a scrub that I am proud to say has helped me keep my sensitive acne-prone skin clean, clear, and healthy.

 Before we get started let's gather all the ingredients and tools we are going to need to mask this quick and simple scrub.
 We'll start with tools first!